 - Wear a mask.

 - Work from home if you can.
 Avoid close contact with others, especially people who are sick (keep a distance of 3-6 feet).

-- If you are 60 years of age or older, avoid groups of people, including small family gatherings.
-Stay in your home as much as possible.
+- If you are 60 years of age or older, take extra caution.
 People your age and above are at greatest risk of being hospitalized.
 The same cautions apply for people who have other serious medical conditions (e.g., heart disease or diabetes).
 If you have a chronic medical condition, you are also at high risk, no matter what your age.